 Paul and Sarah both need managers who are adept at continually improving employee performance in the midst of change.
 But are they — and you — filling the manager ranks with the right type of people to drive performance in such turbulent times?

-Recent research by CEB, now Gartner, suggests not.
-In fact, it’s likely they — and you — unknowingly favor the type of manager who actually degrades the performance of employees.
+Gartner research suggests not.
+In fact, it’s likely that they — and you — unknowingly favor the type of manager who actually degrades the performance of employees.

 Most organizations yearn for what our research calls the “Always On” manager — someone who commits to constant employee coaching and development.
 Jaime Roca, senior vice president, Research & Advisory, of Gartner’s HR Practice recently told the Harvard Business Review that he and his team assumed the Always-On category would perform the best, but that is not so.
 “That really surprised us,” Roca told HBR.